konflux-ci/renovate-log-analyzer/docs/README.md

 2. **Error Aggregation**: Level based errors are aggregated by message, with duplicate counts tracked.

-3. **Check against selectors**: Checks againts the integrated Selectors are performed for each parsed log entry.
+3. **Check against selectors**: Checks against the integrated Selectors are performed for each parsed log entry.
 Only the interesting log messages (with additional information extracted from logs) are kept in categorised groups (Errors, Warnings, Infos).

 3. **Kite API Health Check**: Before sending webhooks, the application checks the Kite API health status.